JelaniCreary06/eng1121-multimodal-project-fission-n-fusion/README.md

 ## 📄 License

-This project is for educational use only.
+This project was created and is intended for educational use, anyone is free to use the code.
+Reminder that this is not a professional resume project, and should not be treated as one.

 ## Setup